popsim-consortium/stdpopsim/docs/tutorial.rst

 The most basic simulation we can run is to simulate two (haploid) genomes
 - i.e., two samples -
 using the species' defaults as seen in the species help (``stdpopsim HomSap --help``).
-These defaults include constant size population and a uniform recombination map.
+These defaults include constant size population, a uniform recombination map based on the average recombination rate (either genome-wide or within a chromosome, if specified), and the mutation rate shown above.
 To save time we will specify that the simulation use chromosome 22, using the ``-c`` option.
 We also specify that the resulting tree-sequence formatted output should be written to the file ``foo.ts`` with the